 Out-of-state retailers with a physical presence or nexus in Iowa who make deliveries into Iowa must collect Iowa sales tax.
 If these deliveries occur in a local option jurisdiction, local option sales tax also applies.

 Many services are taxable.
 Persons performing these services at retail must charge Iowa sales tax.

 Yes, unless a specific exemption has been written into the law.

 Contact Taxpayer Services Monday-Friday, 8 am to 4:15 pm CT at 1-800-367-3388 or 515-281-3114 or email email@example.com.

 You may print your payment voucher directly from the eFile & Pay system.
 Your computer must have Internet Explorer version 5.5 or newer and Acrobat Reader version 6.0.1 or newer.

-You may also call us at 515-281-3363 or Email the Department.
+You may also call or email the Department.
 Please be sure to provide the tax I.D. number, business name and address, tax period, your Business eFile Number, your name and telephone number, and other pertinent information.

-Payment vouchers are not available on the Tax Fax system or on the Website.
+Payment vouchers are not available on the website.

 Yes.
 Please refer to this confidentiality statement for more details.